cherkavi/cheat-sheet/airflow.md

   * can be retried automatically
 * [Operator](https://airflow.apache.org/docs/1.10.1/howto/operator.html) describe a single task in your data pipeline
  * **action** - perform actions ( airflow.operators.BashOperator, airflow.operators.PythonOperator, airflow.operators.EmailOperator... )
- * **transfer** - move data from one system to another ( SftpOperator, S3FileTransformOperator, airflow.operators.HiveOperator.... )
+ * **transfer** - move data from one system to another ( SftpOperator, S3FileTransformOperator, MySqlOperator, SqliteOperator, PostgresOperator, MsSqlOperator, OracleOperator, JdbcOperator, airflow.operators.HiveOperator.... )
  ( don't use it for BigData - source->executor machine->destination )
  * **sensor** - waiting for arriving data to predefined location ( airflow.contrib.sensors.file_sensor.FileSensor )
  has a method #poke that is calling repeatedly until it returns True